crswty/kind/README.md

-Sometime you don't even need to interact with the views in your layout, it these cases, Kind makes it easy to to bind to the underlying values of those views. in this example you simple bind to a `Boolean` that represents if the check box is checked or not.
+Sometime you don't even need to interact with the views in your layout, it these cases, Kind makes it easy to to bind to the underlying values of those views.
+In this example you simple bind to a `Boolean` that represents if the check box is checked or not.